-- Keep transition periods as short as possible, without creating unnecessary risk to keep the costs low and reap the benefits as early as possible. - Avoid detrimental impact to the integrity of UK electronic payments during the migration to and adoption of ISO 20022; avoid detrimental customer impact, whatever the segment of customer; and avoid introducing uncontrolled risks. - Facilitate transition of PSPs from the current payment models to the NPA. - Ensure that the current and new systems run independently of each other for clearing. - Minimise the impact on the existing payment schemes during transition. - Permit an orderly and prompt closure of the existing schemes, to ensure optimal benefits realisation.
+- Be phased as this is least disruptive to the market, reduces transition risk and failures and introduces a transitionary period that ensures that all PSPs can develop or upgrade their systems over time. - Keep transition periods as short as possible, without creating unnecessary risk to keep the costs low and reap the benefits as early as possible. - Avoid detrimental impact to the integrity of UK electronic payments during the migration to and adoption of ISO 20022; avoid detrimental customer impact, whatever the segment of customer; and avoid introducing uncontrolled risks. - Facilitate transition of PSPs from the current payment models to the NPA. - Ensure that the current and new systems run independently of each other for clearing. - Minimise the impact on the existing payment schemes during transition. - Permit an orderly and prompt closure of the existing schemes, to ensure optimal benefits realisation.

-The NPA Design and Transition Supporting Document sets out detailed analysis of the transition options for the NPA.
-These are not discussed in this document; however, at the high level, two additional design options were considered as part of the work:
+The NPA Design and Transition Blueprint sets out detailed analysis of the transition options for the NPA.
+These are not discussed in this document; however, at the high level, two additional design options were considered: